TheAlchemistNerd/Real-Time-Payment-System/SYSTEM_PRACTICALITY_ANALYSIS.md

 # Is this Payment Processing System Practical?

-That is the most important question you could ask.
-It moves from "how the code works" to "is this the right solution for the problem?"
+That is the most important question which moves from "how the code works" to "is this the right solution for the problem?"

 The answer is: **This system is practical, but it is not a simple connector.
 It is a sophisticated payment platform.**